 The New Testament often translates the word “minister” as “servant.”
-Sometimes it translates the word “deacon.”
-Before he became a Christian, Paul was the head of a goon squad on their way to Damascus to murder Christians (Acts 9:1).
-At the entrance of the city, he met the Lord Jesus Christ face to face and became a Christian.
+Sometimes it translates as the word “deacon.”
+Before becoming a Christian, Paul was the head of a goon squad on their way to Damascus to murder Christians (Acts 9:1).
+At the city entrance, he met the Lord Jesus Christ face to face and became a Christian.
 Jesus made him a “minister” (1 Tim.
 1:12,13).
 God found the worst sinner he could find and revealed his Son in him (Gal.
 1:15,16; 1 Tim.
 1:15,16).
-He made him a minister of the gospel and a minister of the church.
+He made him both a minister of the gospel and a minister of the church.

 The church here is not the local church.
-It is the universal church, the mystical body of Christ, made up of anyone who has come to trust in the cross to save them from sin.
+The universal church, the mystical body of Christ, is made up of anyone who has come to trust in the cross to save them from the penalty of sin.
 His ministry was not to a local church but the entire body of Christ.

-Paul’s ministry was not to a local church.
+Paul’s ministry was not to a particular local church.
 The longest he spent in any one place was Ephesus (3 years).
 He was a pioneer missionary.
 Missionaries are ministers.
-A missionary is no second rate minister who could not make the grade at home.
+A missionary is no second-rate person who could not make the grade in his own country.
 We do not learn that from the Bible!
 This intrepid minister was the primary minister of the first century.
-He had a wider ministry than even Peter.
+He had a broader ministry than even Peter.

 Jesus can use anyone to preach the gospel, even a murderer.

 Has God called you into the ministry?
 What are your ambitions?
 Would you like to be a minister?
 You may feel that you are not qualified to serve Jesus Christ.
 Neither was the mighty missionary, Paul.
 If God could use him, he can use you.